stephen0812/Football-Flask-online-enrollment/README.md

 Database : SQLite3.

 In this website customer can join the football academy In order to register their details in registration form.
-And customer can choose their monthely and yearly packages.
+And customer can also choose their monthly and yearly packages by their own.

 Thank You.